FUZZFACED

 Original 1964 screw

-Original 1964 screw - the "Philips" cavity (cross hole on the head) had a particular shape
+Original 1964 Phillips screw (the cavity cross hole on the head had a particular shape)

 Vintage Stratocaster screw repro